geod/w4156-boilerplate-gcloud/README.md

 This code is used for the purposes of COMS 4156 - Advanced Software Engineering course at Columbia University.
-This is a boilerplate python flask code with configurations for Circle CI and google cloud.
+This is a boilerplate python flask code with configurations for Circle CI and Google Cloud.

 # Tutorial